 UN Declaration on the Rights of Indigenous Peoples (UNDRIP) |

-On June 21, 2021, Bill C-15, or An Act respecting the United Nations Declaration on the Rights of Indigenous Peoples (the UNDRIP Act), became law in Canada.
-The UNDRIP Act states the Government of Canada must take every measure necessary to ensure laws in Canada are consistent with UNDRIP through the preparation and implementation of an action plan.
-The Declaration is the most comprehensive instrument detailing the rights of indigenous peoples in international law and policy, containing minimum standards for the recognition, protection and promotion of these rights.
-It establishes a universal framework of minimum standards for the survival, dignity, wellbeing and rights of the world's indigenous peoples.
+The Declaration is the most comprehensive instrument detailing the rights of Indigenous peoples in international law and policy, containing minimum standards for the recognition, protection and promotion of these rights.
+It establishes a universal framework of minimum standards for the survival, dignity, wellbeing and rights of the world's Indigenous peoples.
 The Declaration addresses both individual and collective rights; cultural rights and identity; rights to education, health, employment, language, and others.
-It outlaws discrimination against indigenous peoples and promotes their full and effective participation in all matters that concern them.
+It outlaws discrimination against Indigenous peoples and promotes their full and effective participation in all matters that concern them.
 It also ensures their right to remain distinct and to pursue their own priorities in economic, social and cultural development.
-The Declaration explicitly encourages harmonious and cooperative relations between States and indigenous peoples.
+The Declaration explicitly encourages harmonious and cooperative relations between States and Indigenous peoples.

 |